-Day 17: On the shore of Lake Victoria - Kampala
+Day 17: On the Shore of Lake Victoria – Kampala

 The end!
 For my very last day in Kampala (and in Uganda…), I had kept two things on my to-do list:

-The Ggaba road fish market on the northern shores of Lake Victoria (the second largest freshwater lake in the world).
-Located around 25/30 mins away (via boda-boda) from Kampala's city center, the Ggaba road fish market is a must-do.
-You'll see fishermen coming back from the lake with their boat full of Nile perch (a fish species introduced in the lake that has, however, altered the ecosystem & driven many species to near extinction).
-On the market you'll be amazed to see how vibrant and colorful everything is, especially the fish auction.
+The Ggaba road fish market is on the northern shores of Lake Victoria (the second largest freshwater lake in the world).
+Located around 25/30 mins away (via boda-boda) from Kampala’s city center, the Ggaba road fish market is a must-do.
+You’ll see fishermen coming back from the lake with their boats full of Nile perch (a fish species introduced in the lake that has, however, altered the ecosystem & driven many species to near extinction).
+On the market, you’ll be amazed to see how vibrant and colorful everything is, especially the fish auction.
 This is really the perfect spot for taking beautiful pictures.

 In the afternoon, I went to Uganda Arts & Crafts Village to find souvenirs.
 It is located behind the National Theatre, in central Kampala.
-You'll find various handicrafts made by local craftsmen, ranging from wood carvings, leather items, Ugandan shirts and dresses, to paintings and photographs.
-Be picky, as there is a mix of very nice handicraft but also "kitsch" objects (the usual tourist gifts like (funny or not) tee-shirts or fridge magnets).
+You’ll find various handicrafts made by local craftsmen, ranging from wood carvings, leather items, Ugandan shirts, and dresses, to paintings and photographs.
+Be picky, as there is a mix of very nice handicrafts but also “kitsch” objects (the usual tourist gifts like (funny or not) tee-shirts or fridge magnets).

 I also bought Ugandan coffee, as beans are good-quality robusta.
-Coffee is the country's most-produced export crop.
-Also, Ugandan vanilla has a reputation to be amongst the best in the world.
+Coffee is the country’s most-produced export crop.
+Also, Ugandan vanilla has a reputation to be among the best in the world.
 It is however quite hard to find it in the grocery shops, as almost all of it is exported.

 - Official language: English

 - $ 1 = UGX 2,500